Exploration of Quantum Computer Power Side-Channels: Background

 \subsection{Pulse-Level Circuit Description}

-To fully describe a quantum program, all pulses that need to be performed, when pulses should start relative to the starting point of the circuits, and to what qubits the pulses will be applied, need to be specified.
+To fully describe a quantum program, all pulses that need to be performed, when pulses should start relative to the starting point of the circuits, to what qubits the pulses will be applied, and other physical operations like frequency or phase change, need to be specified.
 This information together with other useful information forms a so-called {\em pulse-level circuit}.

 Similar to how pulses are discretized, circuits are also discretized in time steps at the low-level.
 In this way, pulses can be conveniently fit into the circuits.
 In addition, it is also necessary to specify to which qubits quantum gates, measurements, and other operations should be applied.
 With all this information at hand, circuits can be well-defined and ready to be executed in quantum devices.
 After quantum circuits start to run, when the specified starting time steps are reached, the superconducting quantum computer control equipment sends the pulses defined by their information along electric lines to control the specified qubits.